Last updated on November 29th, 2022; Published on July 12th, 2022

 15. Grand Popo, Benin

 In this part of the world, the sea is rough and the currents and undertow are strong.
-Even the best swimmers should be wary about taking a plunge in this water body.
+Even the best swimmers should be wary about taking a plunge into this water body.
 However, travellers looking to unplug from their daily norms will find the quietness and slowness of Grand Popo quite alluring.

 Unlike other beach destinations on this list, there isn’t a long list of activities to do here.
 The best thing to do is nothing at all.
 Simply sit back under the shady palms on the beachfront and listen to the crashing waves of the ocean.
 There’s also the option to explore the nearby city of Ouidah, which has both cultural and historical relevance in Benin’s history.